BRCprojects/bitrubcoin-legacy/README.md

 files are encrypted with a passphrase to ensure they are useless if stolen.

-Untraceability: By taking advantage of ring signatures, a special property of certain types of cryptography, AEON is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.
+Untraceability: By taking advantage of ring signatures, a special property of certain types of cryptography, BITRUBCOIN is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

 ## About this Project

-This is the core implementation of AEON.
+This is the core implementation of BITRUBCOIN.
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of AEON that uses the protocol and network in a compatible manner.
+There are no restrictions on anyone creating an alternative implementation of BITRUBCOIN that uses the protocol and network in a compatible manner.

 As with many development projects, the repository on Github is considered to be the